 You can skip any questions or stop at any time — it’s completely voluntary.

-Want to know more?
+Want to find out more?

-Even if you’re not taking part, we’d love for you to know this research is happening.
 It’s part of a wider effort to improve care for all families.
-You can keep up to date in our "Study News and Updates" page
+You can keep up to date in our "Study News and Updates" page.

 If you’re invited to take part your scan will still follow NHS standards.